Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Waveform and Spectra for an Isolated Binary and a Coplanar Triple System

 When a binary has an elliptical orbit, GW signal is modulated due to different speeds in a single orbit.
 It results in 'spikes' due to higher emission near the periastron and hence higher amplitude as shown in Fig.~\ref{fig:isolatedwaveform_e}.

-The energy spectra for Models ABC and ABE are shown in Fig. ~\ref{fig:spectra_binary}.
+The energy spectra for Models I$_{\rm C}$ and I$_{\rm E}$ are shown in Fig. ~\ref{fig:spectra_binary}.
 As expected, the spectra from an isolated circular binary shows one peak corresponding to twice of the orbital frequency.
+For the eccentric orbit, we find that many higher harmonics are produced because of high eccentricity.